Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 How difficult is it to find capital for young entrepreneurs?
 Is it more difficult or easier than you might think?

 Martijn Joris: Obtaining funds is a difficult, long and unpredictable process by nature, especially the first time.
-You must know and consider a number of things that depend on a large number of parameters.
-For example, make sure that you are surrounded by a good team and make sure that you can demonstrate traction.
-This makes sure that the process can take place very smoothly.
-Good timing and preparation are very important in this respect.
+You must know and consider a lot of things that depend on many different parameters.
+For example, surround yourself with a good team and make sure that you can demonstrate traction.
+This ensures that the process can take place smoothly.
+Good timing and preparation are really important in this respect.
 You can often see first generation entrepreneurs attempt to obtain funding while their product is not finished yet.
 Of course, this makes things so much more difficult.
 It is also important to study which funds are a good match for your story, as you must ultimately establish a relationship with them.

 What conditions did your private investor impose?